thoom/ripple/README.md

 Installation
 ------------

-Note: There is an assumption here that you know how to set up Apache or Nginx for pretty URLs.
+There is an assumption here that you know how to set up Apache or Nginx for pretty URLs.
 I personally use Nginx for my projects, but even with Apache I like putting my rewrite rules in a vhost file over .htaccess.
-For that reason, I'm not including an .htaccess file in the web directory.
+For that reason, I'm not including an .htaccess file in the public directory.

  1. To install, first just check out the code to the directory of your choice.
 I use something like */var/www/deploy*.